 Severity depends upon which circuit the failure has occurred in.
-Since this is an electrical failure, the PCM/TCM can compensate to some degree.
+Since this could be an electrical failure or a mechanical failure, the PCM/TCM can compensate to some degree.
 The failure may mean that the PCM/TCM modifies the shifting of the transmission if electronically controlled.